-After breakfast you will say your goodbyes to your new friends in the Amazon before heading back to Quito.
-Along the way you will stop to enjoy hot springs to relax and you will have dinner in a nearby restaurant.
+After breakfast, you will say your goodbyes to your new friends in the Amazon before heading back to Quito.

 After an early breakfast, you will have an early departure to head towards the Cotopaxi volcano.
 This is the highest snowcapped active volcano in the world and here you will have the opportunity to learn about the high plateau ecosystem and its flora and fauna.
 After visiting one of the park’s lagoons you will have a short but challenging hike (an average of a half hour) up to the first refuge where you will enjoy some hot chocolate to warm you up!
 After you hike back down the snowy volcano your bus will be already waiting for you in order to take you to a nearby traditional restaurant where lunch will be waiting for you.
 Then you will board your bus again and you will drive to the Quilotoa volcanic Lake.